This information has been archived because it is outdated and no longer relevant.

 except as stated in Sentence 9.15.1.2.(1), which applies to buildings that are erected on permafrost.

-support or are part of an environmental separator, this is to limit the probability
+Where elements support or are part of an environmental separator, this is to limit the probability of:

 This is to limit the probability of: